JoeLanzi/portfolio/README.md

    - Follow my detailed guide at [JoeLanzi/vector-store](https://github.com/JoeLanzi/vector-store)
    - Once created, copy your vector store ID to the `.env` file as `VECTOR_STORE_ID`

-3. **Public API Key**
+3. **API Key Setup**
    - Generate a random string to use as your `API_KEY` (can use any UUID generator)
-   - This key authenticates frontend requests to your backend API
+   - This key serves as the JWT secret for secure authentication
    - Add this key to your `.env` file

 4. **Environment Configuration**